 If you feel that you are being harassed by a member of University staff or another student come in and speak to an adviser at the Advice Place.
 We can advise you in confidence and discuss all the options that are open to you as well as providing support.

-The University does have a Code of Discipline that all students of Edinburgh University are supposed to adhere to.
-If you feel that you have been harassed by another student, then this constitutes a student discipline issue that may be dealt with by the school.
+The University does have a Code of Student Conduct that all students of Edinburgh University must adhere to.
+If you feel that you have been harassed by another student, then this may be dealt with by the school.

 If you have experienced racial harassment, contact the police.
 They have a diversity unit who are there specifically to help people who have been victims of hate crime.
 That is crime that is motivated by someone’s race, sexual orientation, religion, disability or gender identification.
 Read more about hate crime on the Scotland’s Police Force Website.